Hellrespawn/skorporaal.astro/src/content/timeline/auas.md

 Associate Degree in Software Development, consisting of:

-- TypeScript
+- Full-stack web development with TypeScript, NodeJS/Express, Angular, MySQL and GitLab
-- MySQL
+- Backend development with PHP, Laravel, MySQL and Docker
+- Learning about interpreters/compiles with Rust (elective)
 - Unit and integration testing
-- NodeJS
-- Express
-- Angular
-- Laravel
 - Agile and SCRUM